calaos/hue2mqtt-python/README.md

 # Hue2MQTT

-Python Hue to MQTT Bridge
+Python Hue to MQTT Bridge.

+> This is a forked version to include build and packaging for Calaos-OS

 ## What and Why?